-The bottom line

-The equity market's strong start likely increases the likelihood of near-term volatility.
+The bottom line: The equity market's strong start likely increases the likelihood of near-term volatility.
 It typically experiences three to four pullbacks of 5% or more each year and hasn't had one since September 2023.
-But long term, my overall outlook remains positive.
+But long term, our overall outlook remains positive.
+We will continue to work in your best interests as we pursue your financial goals together.
+If you have any questions, please do not hesitate to reach out.
+As always, I wish you and your family well.
+Thank you for your continued trust in our guidance.